The parenthood effect in urban mobility: Methods

 For each urban area, the space is divided into zones.
-The spatial tessellations of home and work zones provided by the US census do not coincide.
-In particular, multiple home zones map into a single work zone, hence we had to collapse together home zones.
-This preliminary step avoids inconsistencies in the comparison of differences in residential and mobility concentration, albeit it diminishes considerably the number of available zones.
-We decided to use the Metropolitan areas classified by the US census\cite{data_usa_acs} as our reference, as they are well recognised functional area in which people are more likely to work in.
+However, the spatial tessellations of home and work zones provided by the U.S. Census do not perfectly align, which constitutes a limitation of the data.
+In particular, multiple home zones often map onto a single work zone, requiring us to collapse some home zones.
+As a result, the effective number of zones per urban area is reduced from 30--60 to approximately 6--23.
+This limitation in spatial resolution is due to privacy considerations, which are a key aspect of data-sharing regulations.
+Nevertheless, this preliminary step avoids inconsistencies in the comparison of differences in residential and mobility concentration, albeit it diminishes considerably the number of available zones.
+We decided to use the metropolitan areas classified as such by the US census~\cite{data_usa_acs} as our reference, as they are well-recognised functional area in which people are more likely to work.
+Each urban area in our analysis can be identified using its `MET2013\_label' descriptor equivalent to census `CBSA'~\cite{cbsa-census}.
+Importantly, each `CBSA' corresponds to a single, unique `MET2013\_label'.
+For instance, the urban area `Pittsburgh' represents one CBSA and is composed of six zones, as described in Table~\ref{tab:data}.

-The cost of one travel, $c$, is given by the ratio between the time needed to reach the destination, $t$, divided by the maximum travel time, $\mathcal{T} = \max(t)$.
+The cost of one travel, $c$, is given by the ratio between the time needed to reach the destination, $t$, and the maximum travel time, $\mathcal{T} = \max(t)$.
 By rescaling the travel time by its maximum, $\mathcal{T}$, we ensure a fair comparison between urban areas of different sizes.
+That said, other rescaling factors could be used as well (\eg{,} the so-called Marchetti constant~\cite{Marchetti1994}).
 The average cost of travels made by travellers of type $X$, $C^X$, is given by